Ypnose/wswsh/README.md

 	├── wswsh
 	└── wswsh.conf

 `dest` is your generated website.
-You can upload it.
+You can upload it anywhere.

 Note(s)
 -------

-If you use the same `wswsh` executable for your blogs (assuming you have several websites), it's possible to put `wswsh` in your `PATH`, instead of having a "redundant" file, in every directory.
+If you want to have the same `wswsh` executable for all your blogs (assuming you have several websites), it's possible to put `wswsh` in your `PATH`, instead of having a "redundant" file, in every directory.
-If you do that, you have to modify the `Makefile`:
+You will have to modify the `Makefile`:

 ```make
 gen: